Last updated on May 14th, 2019

 - Can my family live in the U.S. during my stay?

 - How do I amend my original petition?

 In any event, consulting with a seasoned immigration attorney can make the process much smoother.
 Consider contacting us today and have the whole team at Tingen and Williams on your side.
-For more helpful guides like this one, check out our knowledge base.

 See 8 C.F.R. § 214.2(p)(2)(i).

 See id.

 See 8 C.F.R. § 214.2(p)(1)(ii); see also 8 C.F.R. § 214.2(p)(4)(i).